Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

 \section{Results, evaluation, and applications}

-In this section, we first introduce our dataset and then show experimental results and evaluation. \kx{Our method is evaluated extensively over the largest collection of 3D models to date for style analysis, spanning six object categories, as shown in Table~\ref{tb:dataset}.
-We present a set of evaluations to examine the effect of our algorithmic choices.
-Our method is also compared with state-of-the-art approaches to shape style analysis and with other alternatives for input representation (projected feature lines vs.~rendered images) and feature fusion (PSLF vs.~max-pooling).
-Finally, we demonstrate several applications that exploit the spatial localization feature of our method.\/} Additional results from our experiments, as well as the full user study data, can be found in supplementary material.
+In this section, we first introduce our dataset and then demonstrate experimental results.
+Our analysis method is evaluated extensively over a collection of 3D models in six categories, as shown in Table~\ref{tb:dataset}.
+A set of comparisons are devised to examine the effect of our algorithmic components.
+Our method is also compared with the state-of-the-art approaches to style analysis.
+Finally, we demonstrate two applications that exploit the spatial localization feature of our method.
+Extended results of evaluation and comparison, and the full user study data can be found in the supplementary material.

-\paragraph{Datasets.} The 3D models in our benchmark datasets have mostly been collected from the Internet \rz{(e.g. ShapeNet and Trimble 3D Warehouse)} and previous published works.
+\textbf{Datasets.} Datasets employed in our experiments have mainly been collected from the Internet \rz{(e.g. ShapeNet and Trimble 3D Warehouse)} and previous published works.
 These datasets include a total of around 2,600 three-dimensional models arranged into six collections: Mixed Furniture 1, Mixed Furniture 2, Building, Chair, Car, and Vase.
 Each collection contains models with multiple styles, where for models sharing the same style, their geometry and structure can be quite different.
 In addition, even when all models fall under the same general category (e.g., chairs), their styles, geometries, and structures can be significantly different.
 Note that our method only assumes that the 3D objects have been upright oriented, but not necessarily consistently aligned.

-\paragraph{Style labels.} Our selection of style labels are based on common or professional knowledge accessible from publications and human experts.
+\textbf{Style labels.} Our selection of style labels are based on common or professional knowledge accessible from publications and human experts.
 For example, furniture styles include ``Simple Chinese'', ``Noble Chinese'', ``European'', ``Country'', and ``Modern'', according to their decorative styles~\cite{Morley1999The}.
 Buildings are labeled based on their geographic-temporal styles such as ``Gothic'', ``Greek'', ``Byzantine'', and ``Asian''~\cite{lun2015elements}.
 In the final step, all the style labels for all object collections have been validated by four experts, who are professors from industrial engineering and architectural design.
 Table \ref{tb:dataset} shows the number of styles.